vaibhavvatsbhartiya/MERN-Stack/server/readme.md

 4. Connecting Backend with MongoDB Database (Node.js + Mongoose Connection)
 5. Securing Your Private Data with Dotenv in our Backend App
 6. Creating the User Schema & Model
+7. Storing Registered User Data in an Online Database with Express and Mongoose